srph/react-notification/readme.md

 > Tip: You can do `notify('Hello')` which is the same as `notify({ text: 'Hello' })`.

-## Setup
+## Contributing
-You can check the [demo](https://react-notification.kierb.com/), or build it yourself locally:
+Build it yourself locally:

 ```bash
 npm install